LT-Intro-To-AI-SY2425/a2-movie-chatbot-TMerkel47/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+I found it kinda difficult to learn and adjust to Python and it's different way of working.
+It wasn't super different but some things were and it just threw me off a bit at first.

 2. Explain how you could use the match function for extracting information from a movie database.
+If you have a database of movies and information on those movies, you can use the match function to find movies that fall under certain constraints that you provide.